Hilton, Chatswood

-Hilton is a heritage-listed residence in Chatswood, City of Willoughby, New South Wales, Australia.
+Hilton is a heritage-listed residence in Chatswood, New South Wales, a suburb of Sydney, Australia.
 It was designed by Albert Borchard and built during 1903.
 It is also known as Broxbourne.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Hilton was constructed in 1903 and designed by Albert Borchard for W. H. Hoskings, an industrialist.
 Hoskings was the father of architect Archer Hoskings and cricketer Arthur Hoskings.

 Upon Hoskings' death in 1906, the property was occupied and later purchased by the Reverend Alexander McKinley.
 McKinley occupied the house until 1924 when he sold it to Mrs Elfie Symington for A£2,350.
 The house has stylistic and historic links with Seven Gables (251 Mowbray Road), also said to have been designed by Albert Borchard and built about the same time.
-Broxbourne was later referred to as Hilton which was apparently named after the son of a more recent owner.
+Broxbourne was later referred to as Hilton which was apparently named after the father of a more recent owner.

 An Interim Heritage Order was made over Hilton on 19 November 1982 in response to a proposal to alter the building with a Cape Cod extension.
 A Permanent Conservation Order was placed over the property on 2 August 1985 to assist with appropriate management of the house.
 It was transferred to the State Heritage Register on 2 April 1999.